LinuxUser255/Python_Penetration_Testing/README.md

     Input/Output
     Exception Handling

-2.Common vulnerabilities Python can exploit:
+2. Common vulnerabilities Python can exploit:
     Buffer Overflows, Weak Passwords and sensitive information disclosure Introduction to Buffer Overflows.
 What they are and how they work.
     How to use Python to exploit a Buffer Overflow vulnerability.
     Exsposure to assembly code and debugging.
     Exploit Eternal Blue, CVE-2017-0144 /  MS17-010.
 Using Python & understand the three bugs.

-3.Using Python for Network Penetration Testing
-     Automate reconnaissance with Spider Foot: an OSINT tool written in Python How to Create a Python HTTP Banner Grabber and Port Scanner Using the Socket Module for creating HTTP and HTTPS servers, clients, and reverse shells
+3. Using Python for Network Penetration Testing Automate reconnaissance with Spider Foot: an OSINT tool written in Python How to Create a Python HTTP Banner Grabber and Port Scanner Using the Socket Module for creating HTTP and HTTPS servers, clients, and reverse shells